Rare spotless giraffe born at Tennessee zoo

 - Jamella – One of great beauty

-“[The Bright family has] looked at hundreds and thousands of names, their meanings,” said David Bright.
+“[The Bright family has] looked at hundreds and thousands of names, their meanings,” David Bright said.
 “Those four are the four the family are all really attached to.
 So if she’s named one of those four, we’re very happy.”